onetwotrip/shorewall/README.md

     end

 ...in the above case, we're using the `add_shorewall_rules` definition to `ACCEPT` connections to port *8080*. `match_nodes` stanza can accept one *match item* or more like in our case.
 We've used two *match items* consequently there will be two *rules* generated.
 The same is valid for `rules`, you can pass one hash or an array of hashes.
-Basically if you do so you get all of the *rules* generated for each *match item*.
+Basically, if you do so you get all of the *rules* generated for each *match item*.
+When creating static rules which don't require hosts matching you are free to omit *match_nodes*.

 Notably, any of the values in the `rules` hash can be a block, in which case it is executed with a hash argument containing both the match data, retrieved with the **matched_hosts**  key and all those values you passed via match item options hash.

+# Library information

-Futher more the shorewall cookbook search implementaion was heavily reworked and now it provides puggable search capability.
+The shorewall cookbook search implementation was heavily reworked since 0.12.0 version and now it provides pluggable search capability.
 You can pass a hash configuring user defined search operation.
 For how to achieve this dive into the library code:)

 # Explicit configuration via role/environment attributes